AbrahamPaulJ/AutoApply/README.md

 ---

 ### ▶️ Run
-- Run scraper_server.bat to start scraping in real time.
+- Run `scraper_server.bat` to start scraping in real time.
 **or**
-- Run automate.py to mass apply all listings in the last 1-3 days.
+- Run `automate.py` to mass apply all listings from the last 1–3 days.